NiChrosia/Acceleration/scripts/README.md

 ## TODO

-Add block that deconstructs remains of unit, with % decreasing as tier increases
+[] Add block that deconstructs remains of unit, with % decreasing as tier increases

-Add fusion reactor that uses deuterium-tritium fuel, which can be obtained from water.
+[] Add fusion reactor that uses deuterium-tritium fuel, which can be obtained from water.

-Start working on Alpha units (silver-blue crawler type units)
+[] Start working on Alpha units (silver-blue crawler type units)

-add an extremely hard alloy, used in machine guns and railguns
+[] add an extremely hard alloy, used in machine guns and railguns

-add machine guns and railguns
+[] add machine guns and railguns

-add a supercoolant, basically liquid nitrogen/hydrogen (name: arctifluid)
+[X] Add two supercoolants, arctifluid and glaciafluid, (liquid nitrogen and hydrogen)

+[] Add corrofluid, a highly corrosive liquid (sulfuric acid)

+[] Add aerogel, a light superinsulator.

+[] Add Arctifluid Synthesizer which synthesizes nitrogen from the air, and supercools it using cryofluid.

+[] Add Glaciafluid Mixer which seperates water into its atomic components and supercools the hydrogen to liquiefy it